hollystandring/dwm-bar/README.md

 - [Customizing](#customizing)
 - [Acknowledgements](#acknowledgements)
 - [More to come!](#more-to-come)
+## Features
+* Fully modular!
+If you don't want to use a function, no worries.
+* Lightweight! dwm-bar is written entirely in POSIX-compliant shell script so need to install a hundred different packages to get it working.
+* Options!
+You can decide to use either unicode symbols or plaintext for module identifiers with the ```IDENTIFIER``` value.
 ## Current Functions
 ### dwm_alsa
 Displays the current master volume of ALSA